uzyovoys/zenbot/_pages/botscript/output.md

 ```

 ### **channel** attribute
-Define channel IDs here to generate this output only for requests from the particular messengers.
+Define channel IDs here to generate this output only for requests from the particular channels.

 ```xml
 <output value="Hi from Facebook $UserName!" channel="facebook"/>    <!-- Will be generated for everybody who uses your bot in Facebook -->